Swift-SOT/swifttools/swifttools/xrt_prods/pyDocs/advanced.md

 Here, job 868 was retrieved from the server.

+There is an optional argument to `copyOldJob`: `becomeThis`.
+If this is `True` then `myNewReq` will act as if it actually is job 868, rather than a duplicate of it.
+This means that it cannot be submitted, but you can download the products for that job (if they still exist). `becomesThis` is `False` by default.

 Of course, you may not remember what the jobID of the job you ran 6 months ago was, in which case read on...

 ### List old requests